WET BASEMENT AND CRAWL SPACE

 the Housing and Urban Development (HUD) Agency generally

-relies on the code adopted by local ordinance.
+relies on the code adopted by local ordinance where FHA mortgages are insured.
 In case there

 Generally, surface water drainage should be

 directed from all sides of the house and off the lot in a